 Although Nottingham Forest has recently fallen out of the World's 50 Best Bars list, there's no doubt it's the most important cocktail bar in the country, having paved the way for the new generation of cocktail bars such as L'Antiquario in Naples, Jerry Thomas in Rome and 1930 in Milano.

 Under the management of siblings Matteo and Michela Ciammella, Atmosphere Pub is one of the best bars in East Milano.
-Other than fine cocktails, you can also try a great beer from craft brewer Orso Verde of Busto Arsizio.
+Other than fine cocktails, you can also try a great beer from craft brewer Birrofila.
 Atmosphere Pub is a happy balance between a dive bar and an american bar, which make it the ideal neighborhood hangout, and a favorite of both locals and bartenders.